JUST ONE LIGHT CAN MAKE A DIFFERENCE

 Our goal is to promote understanding while empowering local agents of change, informing incremental steps towards long-term solutions through collaborative initiatives based in science and ethics.

-Our mission is to provide strategic and experiential insight to support individuals and organizations while searching for positive solutions to society’s most challenging environmental and social issues.
+Our mission is to provide strategic and experiential insight to support individuals and organizations searching for positive solutions to society’s most challenging environmental and social issues.

 VISION AND VALUES